AimadSADOUK/Aimad-Portfolio/README.md

 *(Oct 2024)*

 #### **[Proj#04: Global Water Access Analysis Project](https://github.com/AimadSADOUK/Global-Water-Access-Analysis-Project)**
-Conducted an exploratory data analysis (EDA) on global water access data, examining key metrics like urbanization and reliance on surface and unimproved water sources.
-Created a comprehensive dashboard to visualize key metrics related to water services and identify challenges in accessibility.
+In this project, I conducted an exploratory data analysis (EDA) on global water access data, examining key metrics like urbanisation, reliance on surface and unimproved water sources, and trends in access to basic water services.
+This analysis provides insights into countries with the greatest challenges in water accessibility and highlights trends over recent years.
 *Skills:*
 -   **Pandas (data cleaning, manipulation)**
 -   **NumPy**